Isfiya: Roman and Byzantine Empire

-Crusader period
+Middle Ages

 Crusader remnants have been found in the village.
 Isfiya was mentioned as part of the domain of the Sultan during the hudna between the Crusaders based in Acre and the Mamluk sultan al-Mansur (Qalawun) declared in 1283.

-Ottoman period
+Ottoman Empire

 The Druze came to the village in the early eighteenth century.
 The inhabitants made their living from olive oil, honey and grapes.

 Isfiya was one of only two villages remaining on Mount Carmel after the expulsion of Ibrahim Pasha in 1841.
 Seventeen other villages disappeared.
 The village's survival was attributed partly to "the exceptional valour" of the inhabitants, partly to buying protection from a local Galilee chief, Aqil Agha.

 In 1859, the English consul Rogers estimated the population to be 400, who cultivated 20 feddans of land.
 In 1863, H.B.
 Tristram visited the village, which he described as Druze and Christian, with a Christian sheikh.
 Tristam noted that the women's clothing in this village were much like those of al-Bassa, being either "plain, patched or embroidered in the most fantastic and grotesque shapes".
 In 1870, the French explorer Victor Guérin found that the village had six hundred inhabitants, almost all Druze, with the exception of sixty, who belonged to the "Schismatic Greeks".
 Gardens were grown all around the village.
 Some houses seemed very old and dated, Guérin surmised, from the Middle Ages or even earlier, from the time of the Crusades.

 In 1881 the Palestine Exploration Fund's Survey of Western Palestine described it as standing "on the highest part of the Carmel watershed, and the highest house was therefore the trigonometrical station on the ridge.
 It is a moderate-sized village of stone houses, with a well on the south-west.
 The inhabitants are all Druses. [..]
 Corn-land and olives surround the land."
 A population list from about 1887 showed that Isfiya had about 555 inhabitants; 480 Druze and 75 Catholic Christians.
 When a Jewish moshava was established at Mutallah (Metula) north of Safed in 1896, the Druze population resisted eviction until receiving a reasonable compensation in 1904; some relocated to Isfiya, including the Wahb family.